VibhorJaiswal/daagy-ai/README.md

 # Daagy - Your AI Terminal Assistant

-**Daagy** is a terminal-based AI assistant that follows natural language instructions to perform system tasks, answer questions, and much more.
+**Daagy** is a terminal-based AI assistant that follows natural language instructions to perform system tasks, answer questions, and much more — powered by Google Gemini under the hood..

 ## 🚀 Features